 Feel free to give us a call at 608-845-7623 if you have any questions regarding this ordinance.

 Yes!
 If you live within the City of Verona, you can submit a Vacation Watch request here or call us at 608-845-7623.
 If you decide to return early, just make sure you give us a call and let us know.

 Normally, yes.
 During the COVID-19 pandemic, we are not currently offering fingerprinting, but we will add your name to a waiting list and call you once we get the go-ahead to offer the service once again.
 Call us at 608-845-7623.

 If you are a City of Verona resident or need the fingerprinting done for a business located within the City limits, there is no charge for this service.
 Otherwise, we charge $20.00, which can be paid by cash or check on the day of your appointment.
 Please make sure to bring your photo ID with you when you come.

 Yes.
 You will need to come to the Verona Police Department to fill out a petition for street use permit, or you can access the form here.
 The application fee is $25.00, plus any additional fees incurred.
 You will also need to obtain signatures from at least 75% of the residents/businesses that would be affected by the use of the street.
 During the COVID-19 pandemic, some restrictions may apply.

-Once we are able to offer this service again, we will direct you to an officer who is certified in child safety seat inspections.
+Yes!
+Give us a call at 608-845-7623, and we will connect you with an officer who is certified in child safety seat inspections.
 Make sure you bring your owner’s manuals for your vehicle and your child safety seat to your appointment, which will last approximately 30 minutes.